zhaben/dsc-1-02-10-creating-functions-lab-online-ds-sp-000/README.md

 ## Summary

 Great job!
-In this lab we were able to get practice both writing and returning values from functions.
+In this lab we were able to get practice both creating and returning values from functions.
 We also practiced accessing variables not local to the function but in the global scope.